aj4amaljose/Tracker-Application/README.md

 # Tracker-Application
 Tracking application written in python.
-This would allow user to load data into the database and track details of persons who may be  contact with person
+This would allow user to load data into the database and track details of persons that were present in the same location of interested person